vishalapte/vishalapte.github.io/trai_ucc_dlt.md

 ## Registrars

-TRAI has authorized five telecom operators to act as registrars.
+TRAI has authorized the following telecom operators to act as registrars.

 1. [Vodafone-Idea](https://www.vilpower.in/) - AWS recommends using vilpower.in.
 2. [Jio](https://trueconnect.jio.com/#/)